 Wealth Watch offers its services to individuals, trusts, estates, charitable organizations, corporations, or other business entities.
-Wealth Watch does not require a minimum account size to become a client; however, specific portfolios may require a minimum investment.
+Wealth Watch does not require a minimum account size to become a client; however, specific portfolios offered through third-party investment managers may require a minimum investment to be actively managed.

-6. Methods of Analysis, Investment Strategies, and Risk of Loss Methods of Analysis and Investment Strategies and Their Risks
+6. Methods of Analysis, Investment Strategies, and Risk of Loss

+Methods of Analysis and Investment Strategies and Their Risks

 With respect to the Firm's financial planning services, it uses an individualized asset allocation method for each client.
-When deciding on the asset allocation for a client, the Firm considers the client's risk tolerance, goals, investment objectives, and other data gathered during the client meetings.
+When deciding on the client's asset allocation, the Firm considers the client's risk tolerance, goals, investment objectives, and other data gathered during the client meetings.
 Asset Allocation is an investment strategy that aims to balance risk and reward by apportioning a portfolio's assets according to an individual's goals, risk tolerance, and investment horizon among various asset classes.
 The asset classes typically include equities, fixed income, structure notes, and cash and equivalents.
-The risk associated with asset allocation is that each class has different levels of risk and return, so each will behave differently over time.
-Also, despite being diversified, there is no guarantee that an account will grow.
+The risk associated with asset allocation is that each class has different risk levels and returns, so each will behave differently over time.
+Despite being diversified, there is no guarantee that an account will grow or that an account will not lose value.

 Wealth Watch's Investment Committee routinely reviews existing and prospective third-party investment managers as well as existing and prospective individual securities for inclusion or continued access to the Wealth Watch platform.
-The Committee may use a variety of sources of data to conduct its economic, investment and market analysis, such as past performance of the sub-advisor, the amount of assets being managed, the experience of its analytical team, as well as the number of years Wealth Watch has been in existence.
+The Committee may use a variety of sources of data to conduct its economic, investment, and market analysis, such as past performance of the sub-advisor, the number of assets being managed, the experience of its analytical team, as well as the number of years the sub-advisor has been in existence.
 Also, the Committee may use other data such as financial newspapers and magazines, economic and market research materials prepared by others, conference calls hosted by asset managers, corporate rating services, annual reports, prospectuses, and company press releases to assess a sub-advisor.
-It is important to keep in mind that there is no specific approach to investing that guarantees success or positive returns; investing in securities involves risk of loss that clients should be prepared to bear.
+It is important to keep in mind that there is no specific investment approach that guarantees success or positive returns; investing in securities involves risk of loss that clients should be prepared to bear.

-Wealth Watch and its third-party investment managers are responsible for identifying and implementing the methods of analysis used in formulating investment recommendations to clients.
-The methods of analysis may include quantitative methods for optimizing client portfolios, computer-based risk/return analysis, technical analysis, and statistical and/or computer models utilizing long-term economic criteria.
+Wealth Watch and its third-party investment managers are responsible for identifying and implementing the analysis methods used in formulating investment recommendations to clients.
+The analysis methods may include quantitative methods for optimizing client portfolios, computer-based risk/return analysis, technical analysis, and statistical and/or computer models utilizing long-term economic criteria.
 Wealth Watch may employ outside vendors or utilize third-party software to assist in formulating investment recommendations to clients.

-Depending on the portfolio selected, the following methods of analysis include:
+Depending on the portfolio selected, the following methods of analysis may include: